Evaluating Khoj for Helpfulness

 Impact of Code Interpreter Tool

 Khoj can run code.
-This ability results in notable accuracy improvements:
+This ability results in notable accuracy improvements.
+Here are the results of its impact on the FRAMES benchmark when run in Default mode:

 Future Work